ExponentialML/ComfyUI_Native_DynamiCrafter/README.md

 `git clone https://github.com/ExponentialML/ComfyUI_Native_DynamiCrafter.git`

+> [!IMPORTANT]
+> This is a rapid release project.
+If there are any issues installing from main, the last stable branch is [here](https://github.com/ExponentialML/ComfyUI_Native_DynamiCrafter/tree/43ae6bebccb141c6d85b5075f4fed57a5ddea3c1).
+> If everything is working fine, you can ignore this, but will miss out on the latest features.

 # Installation

 The pruned UNet checkpoints have been uploaded to HuggingFace.
 Each variant is working and fully functional.